Mary Bono

-Mary Bono Oswald (née Whitaker and formerly Mary Bono Mack, born October 24, 1961) is an American politician, businesswoman, and lobbyist who served Palm Springs and most of central and eastern Riverside County, California, in the U.S. House of Representatives from 1998 to 2013.
+Mary Bono Oswald (née Whitaker and formerly Mary Bono Mack, born October 24, 1961) is an American politician, businesswoman and lobbyist who represented California's 44th and 45th districts in the U.S. House of Representatives between 1998 and 2013.

 A member of the Republican Party, Bono was first elected to Congress in 1998 to replace her late husband, Sonny Bono, who had died in office months earlier.
 She sat on the Energy and Commerce Committee and was chairwoman of the Subcommittee on Commerce, Manufacturing and Trade.
 In 1998, Bono served on the House Judiciary Committee that approved articles of impeachment against President Bill Clinton.
 Bono served in Congress until losing her 2012 reelection bid.

 In March 2013, Bono became a senior vice president at the Washington, D.C.-based federal affairs firm Faegre Baker Daniels Consulting.
 In 2018, she founded the political affairs consulting firm Integritas by Bono.

 Early life and education

 Bono was born Mary Whitaker in Cleveland, Ohio, the daughter of Karen Lee (née Taylor), a chemist, and Dr. Clay Westerfield Whitaker, a physician and World War II veteran.
 In 1963, the family moved to South Pasadena, California.
 She graduated from South Pasadena High School in 1979, then from the University of Southern California in 1984 with a Bachelor of Arts in art history.
 Whitaker was an accomplished gymnast in her youth and worked as a cocktail waitress during her early twenties.

-In 1986, Whitaker married singer, actor and politician Sonny Bono.
+In 1986, Whitaker married singer, actor, and politician Sonny Bono.
 They moved to Palm Springs, California where Sonny Bono served as mayor from 1988 to 1992 before being elected to the U.S. House of Representatives in 1994.
 The congressman died in a skiing accident on January 5, 1998, during his second term in Congress, leaving a vacant seat in the House, which Mary Bono would then pursue.